sdecamillis/sdecamillis.github.io/_pages/research.md

 ## Microscopy and nanomaterials

-### Non-linear response of YbTm particles
+### Non-linear response of lanthanide nanoparticles

 Upconversion nanoparticles (UCNPs) are a unique class of optical nanomaterials doped with lanthanide ions.
 Thanks to their excellent and flexible luminescence performance, they enabled significant advances in a broad range of applications, such as photo-activated drug delivery, IR vision extension, security ink, and [super-resolution imaging](/research/#super-resolution-imaging).

-In this project, I characterized the luminescence response of a specific class of nanoparticles demonstrating how the right selection of particle composition and structure can dramatically enhance their emission properties.
+In this project, I characterized the luminescence response of YbTm nanoparticles demonstrating how the right selection of particle composition and structure can dramatically enhance their emission properties.
 This single-particle study was made possible by developing a suitable [dual-beam confocal miscoscope](/instrumentation/#dual-beam-confocal-microscope) which enabled super-resolution imaging with single-photon detection.

-This work was fundamental to successfully maximise the brightness of these particles at very low light excitation and demonstrating their viability for LED-driven scanning imaging.
+This work was fundamental to successfully maximise the brightness of these particles at very low light excitation, demonstrating their viability for LED-driven scanning imaging.

 >![Characteristic emission of UCNPs](/assets/research/ucnps.png)
 >*DESCRIPTION OF THE IMAGE*